-- a test with engine running.

-- put gear selector in neutral for

-- the automatic parking brake release for testing and reconnect when testing is completed. - Do not leave a running engine unattended.
+- Block drive wheels before performing a test with engine running. - Unless instructed otherwise: - set parking brake - put gear selector in neutral for manual transmissions - put gear selector in park for automatic transmissions - disconnect release mechanism on the automatic parking brake release for testing and reconnect when testing is completed. - Do not leave a running engine unattended.
 A moving vehicle can cause injury.